 Want to be a lawyer for the world's oldest national broadcaster?
-Want to help the BBC with IP, rights and technology issues and commercial contracts?
+Find out about becoming a trainee solicitor with the BBC.

-The BBC recently announced it will be recruiting trainees externally for the first time in 2015.
+The BBC recently announced it will be recruiting trainees externally again in 2017, having first gone on the hunt for trainee solicitors in 2015.

 The Beeb has eight trainee vacancies, four starting in September 2017 and four starting in September 2019.
 To apply you must have completed the Legal Practice Course (LPC) or be a current student who will have completed the LPC by 2017 or 2019 respectively.
 Unfortunately, the BBC is unable to offer funding for the LPC (or the GDL).